golanlevin/ExperimentalCapture/docs/portraits_2.md

 ---

-*More rule-based approaches to portraiture, with or without computation.*
+*More rule-based approaches to portraiture (both with, and without, computation).*

 ---